Watt, H.C. to Williams, W.P.J.

 WHITE, Driver Arthur Cecil Frederick, No. 3315.

 Age at enlistment: 18.
 Religion: CE.
 Single.
-Deliveryman, of Normanton,
+Deliveryman, of Normanton, Queensland.

 Next of kin: Mother; Ellen White, of Normanton, Queensland.